codezakh/onelife/poe-world-implementation-docs/prd.md

 *   **5.2.2.
 Implementation Notes**
     *   The model must be immutable. `with_new_experts` will return a new `PoEWorldModel` instance.
+    *   **Expert Compilation Caching**: The model should cache compiled expert functions to avoid repeated `exec()` calls on the same source code.
+The cache key should be the expert's `id` and `source_code`.
+    *   **Error Handling**: If an expert fails to compile or execute, it should be logged and excluded from that prediction.
+The system should continue with the remaining experts.
     *   `evaluate_log_probability` follows the same logic as sampling, but instead of calling `sample()` in the final step, it calls `evaluate_log_probability(observed_value)` for each attribute of the `transition.next_metadata` and sums the results.

 #### 5.3. `LLMSynthesizer` (implements `SynthesizerProtocol`)